It features great-tasting, prepackaged NutriSystem Vegetarians meals, and desserts.

 by Tony Robinson

-Even vegans, who eschew all animal based products, even milk and dairy products, typically do not have a problem with protein deficiency.
-That is because nuts, seeds, lentils, pinto beans, split peas, soybeans, garbanzo beans, black beans, white beans, kidney beans, navy beans and many more all have lots of protein.
-Vegan meals are often rich in tofu and other soy based products, and these products contain sufficient protein to meet the needs of most vegans.
+Even vegans, who eschew all animal-based products, even milk, and dairy products, typically do not have a problem with protein deficiency.
+That is because nuts, seeds, lentils, pinto beans, split peas, soybeans, garbanzo beans, black beans, white beans, kidney beans, navy beans and much more all have lots of protein.
+Vegan meals are often rich in tofu and other soy-based products, and these products contain sufficient protein to meet the needs of most vegans.

-In addition, the many bean based vegan recipes are excellent sources of protein.
-For instance, a cup of cooked beans contains the same amount of protein as a two ounce serving of meat.
+In addition, many bean-based vegan recipes are excellent sources of protein.
+For instance, a cup of cooked beans contains the same amount of protein as a two-ounce serving of meat.
 As with protein, nutritional deficiencies are generally of no more concern to vegetarians than they are to the general population.
 Vegetarians who follow a balanced, nutritious diet should have no problem meeting their daily nutritional needs.
-Vegans on the other hand, are more susceptible than vegetarians to nutritional deficiencies, particularly vitamin B12, calcium and vitamin D. That is because the most common sources of these important nutrients are all animal based, either meat or dairy products.
+Vegans, on the other hand, are more susceptible than vegetarians to nutritional deficiencies, particularly vitamin B12, calcium and vitamin D. That is because the most common sources of these important nutrients are all animal-based, either meat or dairy products.
 Of these three nutrients, the hardest to replace on a vegan diet is vitamin B12.

-The primary sources of vitamin B12 in the diet are all animal based.
-For this reason, vegans are generally advised to take vitamin B12 supplement, or to eat foods that have been fortified with vitamin B12.
+The primary sources of vitamin B12 in the diet are all animal-based.
+For this reason, vegans are generally advised to take vitamin B12 supplements or to eat foods that have been fortified with vitamin B12.
 There are a number of such foods on the market, including nutritional yeast and soy milk.
-Calcium is also a concern for vegans, since the primary sources of dietary calcium are milk and other dairy products.
-Again, calcium fortified foods such as some soy milk and certain cereals are important to maintaining a healthy vegan diet.
-T
+Calcium is also a concern for vegans since the primary sources of dietary calcium are milk and other dairy products.
+Again, calcium-fortified foods such as soy milk and certain cereals are important to maintaining a healthy vegan diet.

-he same is true of vitamin D, another primarily animal based nutrient.
+The same is true of vitamin D, another primarily animal-based nutrient.
 The bottom line is that it is possible to maintain excellent health while avoiding meat and dairy products.
-The key is to follow a well balanced diet, get plenty of exercise, and make smart food choices.
+The key is to follow a well-balanced diet, get plenty of exercises, and make smart food choices.